strapi/strapi/docs/3.0.0-beta.x/plugins/email.md

 ## Trouble shooting

-You receive an `Auth.form.error.email.invalid` error even if the email is valid and exist in your database.
+You received an Auth.form.error.email.invalid error even though the email is valid and exists in the database.

 Here is the error response you get from the API.